Luis Castillo pitches Reds to 6-4 victory over Cardinals

 UP NEXT

 The Reds will start RHP Tyler Mahle (4-2 3.42 ERA) on Saturday.
 In Mahle’s 11 starts his year, the Reds are 8-3.
 Over the last two seasons, opponents are hitting just .210 against Mahle.
-The Cardinals have not announced a starter.
+RHP Johan Oviedo (0-2, 5.40) was recalled June 1 from Triple-A Memphis and will start for St. Louis.
+The 23-year-old Oviedo has appeared in five games (four starts) with the Cardinals this season.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports